 The following are advantages of dot maps:

-- If well constructed it shows distribution and comparative densities
+- If well constructed it shows the distribution and comparative densities

-- It is easier to show variation in distribution of wide variety of commodities if it is presented using different colours.
+- It is easier to show variation in the distribution of a wide variety of commodities if it is presented using different colors.

-- Dot maps are used to represent wide range of items like population, value of minerals, crops and so forth
+- Dot maps are used to represent a wide range of items like population, the value of minerals, crops, and so forth

 - They are very easy to construct compared to proportional circles